kube-rs/kube/CONTRIBUTING.md

 1. **Please try to keep each PR small, and minimal for the relevant change.**

-Each line has be reviewed, so unnecessary changes increase the difficulty threshold for maintainers (and decreases the likelyhood that your PR will be expedited).
+Each line has be reviewed, so unnecessary changes increase the difficulty threshold for maintainers (and decreases the likelihood that your PR will be expedited).

 I.e. try to not not move files, or reformat files while also changing the logic in those same files.
 Github does not highlight moved lines very well.